North Korea parades huge, new ICBM, but Kim Jong Un stresses deterrent nature

 “Our military powers have developed and evolved to an extent that no one else can dream of or amount to,” he said, speaking from a grand new marble podium.
 “We have deterrent power that can sufficiently deter and control any military threats that we are facing and will face.”

-State-of-the art weapons systems meant not invading force could ever target “our holy nation,” he said, but explained: “I definitely do not want our military powers to be used against anyone.
+State-of-the art weapons systems meant no invading force could ever target “our holy nation,” he said, but added: “I definitely do not want our military powers to be used against anyone.
 I clarify that we are not strengthening our war deterrence against anyone specific.”

-The array of relatively modern array of weapons systems also illustrated that, despite its economic hardships and sanctions, North Korea was continuing to invest in and develop its military might at a rapid pace.
+The array of relatively modern weapons systems also illustrated that, despite its economic hardships and sanctions, North Korea was continuing to invest in and develop its military might at a rapid pace.

 “The parade culminated in the reveal of the largest road-mobile missile we’ve ever seen in North Korea and, quite frankly, the largest liquid-fueled road-mobile missile anywhere,” said Ankit Panda, a senior fellow in the nuclear policy program at the Carnegie Endowment for International Peace.
 “North Korea wants to remove any shred of doubt that it’s technically capable of ranging the U.S. homeland.”